ropensci/citecorp/cran-comments.md

 ---

-This version fixes errors in parsing data, and vectorizes three functions.
+This version fixes better checks if http requests will work before running examples that require http requests.

 Thanks!
 Scott Chamberlain